-It is recommended not to trade within either side of 15 mins of a news announcement.
-This is not only because of the high volatility involved in the cryptocurrency markets, but the uncertainty to how the market will react thereafter.
+It is recommended not to trade within either side of 15 mins of a high impacting news announcement.
+This is not only because of the high volatility involved in the cryptocurrency markets but the uncertainty of how the market will react.

 Why trade the news at all?